Azure-Samples/azure-files-samples/health-check-daemon-POC/README.md

 # Note:
 - crashdumps can be enabled without a restart.
 - disabling crashdumps require a restart.
 - moduleB is a copy of moduleA.
-We need two copies because when the buggy module is inserted, it cannot be removed from kernel by running `rmmod <i>Module Name</i>`.
+We need two copies because when the buggy module is inserted, it cannot be removed from kernel by running `rmmod MODULE_NAME`.
 So instead of inserting, removing and reinserting the same module, we instead use a copy of the same module.